adamdecaf/cert-manage/README.md

 **Note** This tool is still under its initial development.
 Expect things to break and change.

-`cert-manage` is a tool to manage x509 Certificats across all certificate stores on your machines.
+`cert-manage` is a tool to manage [x509 Certificates](https://en.wikipedia.org/wiki/X.509) across all certificate stores on your machines.
 This tool many operating systems for desktops and servers along with many applications.

 |  OS  | Version Range | System Store? | Applications |
 |------|-----------|------|----|--------------|